shrutisharma27/7targets-docs/_posts/2020-01-02-create-your-assistant.md

 Click the button to create your Assistant and go to the next step.

+## Use your Exchange Server
+While adding or creating Assistant, there is an option `I want to use my own domain`.
+On clicking it, you would be asked to authorize the email/account you want to use for the Assistant being created.

+Assistant will send emails from ths email id using the authorized account.
+As well Assistant will email responses received and act accordingly.

+If you need a specific email id for your assistant then create one in your Exchange account and use that while creating an Assistant.

 ## Questions answered
 - What should be the Assistant name ?
 - Can I change Assistant name later ?
 - What should be the Assistant title ?
 - Can I change the Assistant signature later ?
+- Can I use my email or my domain as Assistant Email ?